Pack3tL0ss/ConsolePi/README.md

     *Reachability is all that matters.  local, VPN, connected to another ConsolePi via hotspot, or any combination.*

- - Currently If it finds another ConsolePi in the cloud config that is not reachable it removes the stale entry.  *This may be changed to keep the entry and just ignore it for that session if unreachable*

  - When you connect to a remote ConsolePi it establishes an SSH session to the remote ConsolePi using the 'pi' user (currently hard-coded to use that user).
+There is also an option in the menu to distribute SSH keys to the remotes.
+Doing so and leaving the passphrase blank allows for authenticated access to the remote without being prompted for user/pass.

+ - HotSpot connected ConsolePis (a ConsolePi connected to the HotSpot of another ConsolePi) are automatically detected and provide updates to each other via SSH.  *This function works even with cloud=false in the config*

 ###  Important Notes: